-Sketching apps have slowly started to get popular particularly on iPad.
-With increase interest in Android tablets, developers have started releasing sketching and painting apps on Android as well.
+Sketching apps have slowly started to get popular, particularly on iPad.
+With increased interest in Android tablets, developers have started releasing sketching and painting apps on Android as well.
 Artflow aims to convert your tablet into a digital sketchbook with more than 50 brushes and other drawing tools.
 In-app purchases are required to unlock full functionality.

-Before you go ahead and try it out, let us warn you that this is still an alpha release and not available on Play store yet.
-If you are a fan of Chat heads feature of Facebook Home, you should try Floating Notifications app which mimics chat heads for all notifications.
+Before you go ahead and try it out, let us warn you that this is still an alpha release and not available on the Play store yet.
+If you are a fan of the Chat heads feature of Facebook Home, you should try the Floating Notifications app, which mimics chat heads for all notifications.

 Equalizer apps are available in plenty on the Play store.
-The new kid on the block is aptly named Music Equalizer which promises to improve your phone or tablet’s sound quality by letting you adjust sound effect levels so that you get the best sound.
+The new kid on the block is aptly named Music Equalizer, which promises to improve your phone or tablet’s sound quality by letting you adjust sound effects levels so that you get the best sound.
 It is a volume slider with five band Equalizer with Bass Boost and Virtualizer effects.

-Profile Flow is yet another android automation app whiich promises to make your smartphone even more smarter by automatically switching profiles for you, based on a certain set of conditions, like your location, the time of day, which network you’re connected to, and so on.
+Profile Flow is yet another android automation app which promises to make your smartphone even smarter by automatically switching profiles for you, based on a certain set of conditions, like your location, the time of day, which network you’re connected to, and so on.